Introduction of Constructor and Destructor in C++

 - A constructor for a class is needed so that the compiler automatically initializes an object as soon as it is created.

 - If a class has no user-defined constructor exists then the compiler implicitly declares a default parameter constructor.
-This system-defined constructor is an inline public member of its class. when the compiler uses this type of constructor to create an object for a class then the constructor will have no constructor initializer and have a null body.
+This system-defined constructor is an inline public member of its class.
+When the compiler uses this type of constructor to create an object for a class then the constructor will have no constructor initializer and have a null body.

 Characteristics/Features of Constructor